imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 <img src="/assets/two-states.png" class="img-responsive" alt="The two states of every programmer">

 There is some truth to this illustration of the polarization of feelings felt through coding.
-However, it is plainly false to think that we are ever truly one or the other.
+However, it is all too common for individuals to wholly identify with one or the other.
+One the one side we have our rock stars, our 10x developers and brogrammers.
+On the other we have people dogged by imposter syndrome.
 The two abstract states represent a continuous and exaggerated part of us all.
-Having said that, I believe that *everyone* is much closer to the second state than the first.
+Having said that, I believe that *everyone* is in the middle, but much closer to the second state than the first.
 All of us.
-It is all too tempting for us to think that these states can become concretized in individuals, and when we do this we end up with a culture dominated by rock stars, 10x developers and, well, everyone else.

 In my personal experience I have felt a strong feeling of teamwork and camaraderie when I'm working with people who all humbly admit they